Wartime PM Jibril takes early lead in Libya vote

 "These incidents do not put into question the national integrity of the elections as a whole," he said, referring to the theft and burning of a number of ballot boxes and protests by demonstrators seeking more autonomy for the east of the country.

-"Eleven months after the building of a new nation, there are bound to be spoilers," said Carter Centre vice-president of peace programmes John Stremlau.
+"Eleven months after the building of a new nation, there are bound to be spoilers," said Carter Center vice-president of peace programs John Stremlau.
 "Libyans determined to continue with the voting process is what gives us hope for the future."

 Reaction to Jibril's coalition call was cautiously positive.